-Powerful wide man Lucas Akins was snapped up in summer 2012 after Stevenage agreed a fee with former club Tranmere Rovers.
-The player had been long admired by manager Gary Smith, who was no doubt delighted to secure his services and strengthen the squad ahead of the 2012-3 season.
+Boro’ snapped up powerful wide man Lucas Akins in summer 2012 after agreeing an undisclosed fee with former club Tranmere Rovers.
+He’d long been admired by Gary Smith; the manager no doubt delighted to secure Akins’ services and strengthen the squad further ahead of the 2012-3 season.
 Rovers didn’t want to let him go at the time; activating a contract extension that Akins turned down.
 While the Wirral club did play hardball, we eventually got our man.

-Returning to the English leagues, Akins was snapped up by Tranmere Rovers and developed into a strong, pacy asset.
+Returning to the English leagues, Akins signed for Tranmere and developed into a strong, pacy asset.
 During his two-year stay with the club, he made around 80 appearances and found the goal on a handful of occasions.
-It was his performances at Prenton Park which caught the eye of the then Boro’ boss.
+It was his performances at Prenton Park which caught the eye of Smith.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.